 ETS strives to report scores that accurately reflect the performance of every test taker.
 Accordingly, ETS's standards and procedures for administering tests have two primary goals: giving test takers equivalent opportunities to demonstrate their abilities and preventing any test takers from gaining an unfair advantage over others.
 To promote these objectives, ETS reserves the right to cancel any test score when, in ETS's judgment, a testing irregularity occurs; there is an apparent discrepancy in a test-taker's identification; the test taker engages in misconduct or plagiarism, copying or communication occurs or the score is invalid for another reason.
-In addition, if ETS has information that ETS considers sufficient to indicate that a test taker has engaged in any activity that affects score validity, such as having someone else take the test for you, obtaining test questions or answers via the Internet, email text messaging or postings, it will result in score cancellation and/or any other action ETS deems appropriate, including banning you from future tests.
+In addition, if ETS has information that ETS considers sufficient to indicate that a test taker has engaged in any activity that affects score validity, such as having someone else take the test for you, obtaining test questions or answers via the Internet, email, SMS, text messaging or postings, disclosing any test question or answer in chat rooms, message boards or forums, SMS or text message, it will result in score cancellation and/or any other action ETS deems appropriate, including banning you from future tests and prosecution to the full extent of the law.
 You must agree to these terms and conditions when you register for the test and on test day.
 When, for any of the above reasons, ETS cancels a test score that has already been reported, it notifies score recipients that the score has been canceled.

 "Testing irregularities" refers to problems with the administration of a test.
 Testing irregularities may result from actions of test takers, test center personnel, ETS, or from natural or man-made causes.
 When testing irregularities occur, they may affect an individual or groups of test takers.
 Such problems include, without limitation, administrative errors (such as improper timing, improper seating, defective materials [e.g., improper test forms], and defective equipment); improper access to test content; and other disruptions of test administrations (such as natural disasters or other emergencies).
 When testing irregularities occur, ETS may decline to score the test or cancel the test score.
 When, in ETS's judgment it is appropriate to do so, ETS gives affected test takers the opportunity to take the test again as soon as possible without charge.

 When in ETS's judgment or the judgment of test center administrators there is a discrepancy in a test-taker's identification, the test taker may be dismissed from the test center.
 In addition, ETS may decline to score the test or cancel the test score if the documents or photos from the test day cannot be validated or if ETS has evidence that you did not appear for the test.
+ETS will also cancel your scores, ban you from future testing and notify score recipients of the cancellation if fraudulent activity is detected after your scores have been reported.
 See Identification Requirements.

 When ETS or test center administrators find that there is misconduct in connection with a test, the test taker may be dismissed from the test center, or ETS may decline to score the test, or may cancel the test score.
 Misconduct includes but is not limited to noncompliance with the Test Center Procedures and Regulations.
 Test takers whose scores are canceled will forfeit their test fees and must pay to take the entire GRE test again at a future administration.
 No record of the score cancellations, or the reason for cancellation, will appear on their future score reports sent to colleges, universities and/or fellowship sponsors.